-Mention to Slovenia to a handful of people of a certain age and they will probably tell you about holidays in Yugoslavia in the 1980s that included an excursion to visit the caves at Postojna or the beautiful white Lippizzaner horses.
-These attractions continue to draw the crowds, and understandably so, but where are the really special places that the locals like to keep quiet?
+Mention Slovenia to a handful of people of a certain age and they will probably tell you about holidays in Yugoslavia in the 1980s that included an excursion to visit the caves at Postojna or the beautiful white Lipizzaner horses.
+These attractions continue to draw the crowds, and understandably so, but where are the really special places that the locals like to keep quiet about?

 Slovenia has always been a largely rural society.
 Yes, there are lively cities and towns, but, especially for family life, people prefer villages; in fact only one third of Slovenians live in urban areas with more than 10,000 inhabitants.

 Karst & Coast